MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

 In many cases, manufacturers, retailers, and other supply chain business stakeholders must preallocate stock for important sales channels, locations, or customers, or for specific sales events.
 Inventory allocation is a typical practice in the sales operational planning process.
 It's done before actual sales activities occur and a sales order is created.

 For example, a bicycle company that does both online and in-store sales has limited stock available for a popular bicycle.
-In each sales channel, the company has a few important corporate partners (marketplaces and large retailers) that demand that the company save a specific portion of the bicycle's available inventory for them.
+In each sales channel, the company has a few important corporate partners (marketplaces and large retailers) that demand that the company saves a specific portion of the bicycle's available inventory for them.
 To satisfy corporate partners, the bicycle company must be able to balance stock distribution across channels, and also manage the expectations of its VIP partners.
 The best way to achieve both goals is to use inventory allocation.
 In this way, each channel and retailer can receive specific allocated quantities that can be sold to consumers later.

 Inventory allocation has two basic business purposes: